-- Birth to five years: The younger the child is the less they will be able to grasp about the implications of the divorce.
-So when communicating with preschoolers you would need to keep to very simple and concrete explanations.
-These would include the facts of which parent is moving out, who will look after the child, where the child will live and how often they will see the other parent.
-Keep on answering their questions with short clear answers.
+These would include the facts of which parent is moving out, who will look after the child, where the child will live, and how often they will see the other parent.
+Keep on answering their questions with short, clear answers.

-- Twelve to fourteen: Teenagers have a more developed capacity to understand the issues related to your divorce.
-They will be able to ask deeper questions and enter into in depth discussions.
-At this age it is vital to keep the lines of communication open.
+At this age, it is vital to keep the lines of communication open.
 Although they may at times seem to be rebellious and resentful towards you, they still very much need and want a close relationship with you.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.